Provost and Executive Vice President for Academic Affairs

 Fuser also helps to coordinate the financial review effort of the strategic plan and provides support for the university and college/program accreditations.

 Lauren Wagner edits the Undergraduate Bulletin and manages the publication process for the Graduate and Law Bulletins.
-She serves as secretary to the Dean’s Council, the University Curriculum Committee, and the Trustees’ Faculty and Curriculum Committee.
-She administers the Digital Measures Activity Insight and Workflow faculty activity recordkeeping systems.
-She supports the Honors Program and performs other duties as assigned.
+She serves as secretary to the Dean’s Council, the Provost’s Council, the University Curriculum Committee and the Trustees’ Academic Continuous Improvement Committee.
+She also provides website and technology support across multiple platforms to create efficiencies in academic operations.